Unisex public toilet: Primary rationales of sex-separation

 One theory argues there were four primary rationales for sex-segregated toilets as detailed by state statutes and related literature in the nineteenth century: sanitation, women's privacy, the protection of women's bodies, which were seen as weaker, and to protect social morality especially as it pertained to the nineteenth century ideology of separate spheres.
 Subsequently, other states in the US created similar laws, often by amending existing protective labor legislation.
 Forty-three states had passed similar legislation by 1920.
 Others argue that safety and privacy were the two main goals of sex-separation (although factors such as morality also played roles).
 In New York in 1886, for example, factory inspectors asked for separate toilets out of concerns of women who came to them complaining of sexual harassment.
 Others argued for complete space separation citing the pressure on women to engage in sexual behavior to keep their jobs.
 Authorities who cared about these issues were trying to respond to those concerns by mandating separation.
 Indeed, these laws were likely among the first anti-sexual harassment laws in the nation.
 Many victims in the workplace were afraid to press charges for fear of losing work.

 Some scholars have tied toilet sex-separation to segregation based on race discrimination in the US.
 Advocates of this view argue that these approaches share a theme in which a warning is issued against the looming threats: violence and sexual assaults would increase.
 Some political activists have drawn on the commonality between public toilets being segregated formerly by race and still by sex.
-On the other hand, while all discrimination has commonalities, the sex-separation within racial groups, even going back to slavery, suggests that the parallel regarding toilets is historically flawed.
-For example, slave ships were usually separated by sex.
-This fact suggests that racial segregation in public toilets and sex separation in them may not be as comparable as some suggest.
+Others argue that while all discrimination has commonalities, this parallel does not account for historical sex separation within racial groups, such as the forced separation of African men and women on slave ships.

 In prior cases where restrooms were separated by race as well as gender, white women have traditionally been given more amenities because they were white.
 This denial was a sign of discrimination against others based on race and/or poverty, and not automatically a sign of society assigning a lesser value to women in general.
 Men also experienced different treatment, not based on class, but based on race, with black men having less favorable facilities.
-There is evidence that when sexual minorities sought to create safe spaces that reimagined sex and gender lines their efforts were resisted.
+There is historical evidence that authorities have enforced the norm of sex-separated facilities to resist attempts by sexual minorities to create safe spaces that reimagined sex and gender lines.